Gremlins: Special effects

-A few marionettes were also used.
 Other effects required large mogwai faces and ears to be produced for close-ups, as the puppets were less capable of conveying emotion.
 Consequently, large props simulating food were needed for the close-ups in the scene in which the mogwai feast after midnight.
 An enlarged Gizmo puppet was also needed for the scene in which he multiplies.
 The new mogwai, who popped out of Gizmo's body as small, furry balls which then started to grow, were balloons and expanded as such.
 Walas had also created the exploding gremlin in the microwave by means of a balloon that was allowed to burst.

-Howie Mandel provided the voice for Gizmo, and prolific voice actor Frank Welker provided the voice for Stripe.
+Howie Mandel provided the voice of Gizmo and prolific voice actor Frank Welker provided the voice of the gremlins' leader, Stripe.
 It was Welker who suggested Mandel perform in Gremlins.
 The puppets' lines were mostly invented by the voice actors, based on cues from the physical actions of the puppets, which were filmed before the voice work.
 When developing the voice for Gizmo, Mandel explained, "[Gizmo was] cute and naive, so, you know, I got in touch with that...
 I couldn't envision going any other way or do something different with it".
-The majority of the other gremlins' voices were performed by Michael Winslow and Peter Cullen, while the remaining voices were done by Bob Bergen, Fred Newman, Mark Dodson, Bob Holt, and Michael Sheehan.
+The majority of the other gremlins' voices were performed by Michael Winslow and Peter Cullen, while the remaining voices were done by Mandel, Welker, Bob Bergen, Fred Newman, Jim Cummings, Sonny Melendrez, Mark Dodson, Bob Holt, Michael Sheehan and even Dante himself.

 Music

-The film's score was composed by Jerry Goldsmith, who won a Saturn Award for Best Music for his efforts.
-The main score was composed with the objective of conveying "the mischievous humor and mounting suspense of Gremlins".
-Goldsmith also wrote Gizmo's song, which was hummed by a child actress and acquaintance of Goldsmith, rather than Mandel himself.
+The film's score was composed and conducted by Jerry Goldsmith, who won a Saturn Award for Best Music for his efforts, and performed by the Hollywood Studio Symphony.
+The main score was composed to convey "the mischievous humor and mounting suspense of Gremlins".
+Goldsmith also wrote Gizmo's song, which was hummed by Ilene Keys, a child actress and acquaintance of Goldsmith, rather than Mandel himself.
 Goldsmith also appears in the film, alongside Steven Spielberg, in the scene where Rand calls home from the salesman's convention.

-The soundtrack album was released by Geffen Records as a specially priced mini-album on LP and cassette (Goldsmith's music comprised all of side two) and reissued on compact disc in 1993 only in Germany.
+The soundtrack album was released by Geffen Records as a specially priced 7-cut mini-album on LP and cassette (Goldsmith's music comprised all of side two) and reissued on compact disc in 1993 only in Germany.